-On October 5, 2022, the Fifth Circuit Court of Appeals partially upheld a July 2021 district court decision finding that the original DACA program (established in 2012) was unlawful; however, the Fifth Circuit sent the case back for the district court to consider the Department of Homeland Security’s new DACA regulation (issued in 2022).
-Shortly after the Fifth Circuit's decision, the district court issued an order on October 14, 2022, that confirmed that the Department of Homeland Security cannot grant DACA to new applicants.
-As a result of these most recent rulings, existing DACA recipients retain their grant of DACA and are allowed to apply for (and receive) renewal, but the government cannot grant new DACA applications.
+On September 13, 2023, a district court issued a decision finding that the Department of Homeland Security’s 2022 DACA regulation is unlawful.
+This decision follows prior court decisions from the district court and Fifth Circuit Court of Appeals finding the original DACA program (established in 2012) unlawful.
+As a result of these rulings, existing DACA recipients retain their grant of DACA and are allowed to apply for (and receive) renewal, but the government cannot grant new DACA applications.
 There is no change to current grants of deferred action, DACA Employment Authorization Documents (EADs), and advance parole granted under the original 2012 DACA program.
 Those grants and EADs remain valid.

 These court rulings do not affect ICE’s enforcement policies.
-Like the earlier district court ruling, the appeals court ruling and the most recent district court order do not require DHS or the Department of Justice to take any immigration, deportation, or criminal action against any DACA recipient, applicant, or any other individual that it would not otherwise take.
-In light of the appeals court’s decision, we recently re-issued these reminders about employment discrimination and immigrant employee rights.
+Like the earlier court rulings, the most recent district court order does not require DHS or the Department of Justice to take any immigration, deportation, or criminal action against any DACA recipient, applicant, or any other individual that it would not otherwise take.
+In light of the most recent district court decision, we are re-issuing these reminders about employment discrimination and immigrant employee rights.

 Reminders for DACA Recipients and Employers